-If 2020 taught us anything, it’s the value of celebrating the small things in life.
+If years of COVID lockdowns taught us anything, it’s the value of celebrating the small things in life.
 Toilet paper.
 Grocery Pickup.
 Sunny days.
 Face time.
 Birds singing outside your window.

 That’s not a bad way to live, if you ask me.
 Sure, I’m ready to ditch the masks, plan a trip, and get back to “life as normal” ASAP.
 But I want to carry the gratitude, the joy for living, and the small-win celebrations with me.